tdj28/blog/content/en/blog/post/math_science/kerbal/apollo-into-orbit/index.md

 ![an orbital view of the rocket showing a circularized orbit](assets/index-2e331.png)

-Now that we have circularized our orbit, we can do some house keeping and eject uneeded components from the rocket.
+Now that we have circularized our orbit, we can do some house keeping and eject un-needed components from the rocket.
 In a future iteration, we will want to eject these as soon as we clear the atmosphere in order to reduce as much mass as soon as possible:

 ```python